abertschi/postcards/README.md

 Issue `postcards-folder slice --help` for more information.

 ### Plugin: postcards-yaml
-Specify what picture and text to send in a yaml file.
-This allows for bulk send and extends `postcards-folder` with a yaml file.
+Specify what picture and text to send in a YAML file.
+This allows for bulk send and extends `postcards-folder` with a YAML configuration file.

 Add the following object to your configuration file